victong2/branch-management/README.md

 godotenv goose -s create add_some_column sql
 ```

-How do I structure this project?
-Separate data layer, business, and configuration.

-Handlers/Controllers handle HTTP requests.
-Services contain business logic.
-Repositories/db interact with the database.
-Models define the structure of your data.
-Routes map the URLs to controller functions.
-Database connection is managed in a separate file.
+## TODO

+- Add DB constraint on the branch name and requirements name.
-Middleware handles cross-cutting concerns like authentication.
+- Add middleware to handle cross-cutting concerns like authentication.